Sonic the Hedgehog (Archie Comics): Synopsis

-The Xorda, an extraterrestrial race whose past actions led to the creation of Mobius and evolved anthropomorphic animals, try to destroy the planet.
+The Xorda, an extraterrestrial race whose past actions led to Earth's apocalypse and the subsequent creation of Mobius and the Mobians, try to destroy the planet.
 Sonic defeats them, only to end up lost in space, but returns home a year later.
 Sally's father, King Maximillian, is poisoned by Antoine's evil counterpart, Patch, and hands the throne over to his son Prince Elias.
 For a brief time, Snively defects to the Freedom Fighters only to betray them, bombing Knothole with the Egg Fleet.
 The citizens are imprisoned in the Egg Grapes, but Sonic frees them.
 Nicole uses nanites to create New Mobotropolis.
 Tails’ father Amadeus tries to bring democracy to the city against the monarchy, Sally preventing a civil war by establishing the Council of Acorn, consisting of royal and public officials.

-Eggman has a mental breakdown due to his failed attempts to control the planet and is temporarily institutionalized, allowing Snively and the Iron Queen, Regina Ferrum, to take over his empire, leading to a lengthy war against the Freedom Fighters.
+Eggman suffers a massive mental breakdown due to Sonic foiling his plans for world domination one too many times and is temporarily institutionalized, allowing Snively and the Iron Queen, Regina Ferrum, to take over his empire in the interim, leading to a lengthy war against the Freedom Fighters.
 Naugus comes to rule New Mobotropolis as king, due to a deal Sally's father made with him.
-Eggman returns to power and sanity, unleashing the Genesis Wave, altering the world, but Sonic reverses it.
+Eggman returns to power and sanity, unleashing the Genesis Wave, altering Mobius, but Sonic reverses it.
 Sally sacrifices herself to stop Eggman's superweapon, the World Roboticizer, and becomes a robot.
 The Freedom Fighters reform as Team Freedom, Team Fighters, and the Secret Freedom Fighters to combat Eggman and Naugus.

 Eggman activates a second Genesis Wave, transporting himself, Sonic, and other characters into the world of Mega Man, leading to the crossover Worlds Collide.
 A second crossover Worlds Unite happened in 2015, featuring characters from other Sega and Capcom titles.

 The original multiverse ceased to exist when Dr. Eggman launched the Super Genesis Wave in conjunction with Dr. Wily, causing the Prime Zone (Sonic's World Dimension) to be irreversibly rewritten and the multiverse surrounding it to collapse in on itself, destroying every prior known reality (with the exception of the Special Zone and the Sol Zone, Blaze's World Dimension, the latter due to the Jeweled Scepter) and creating new ones in their place.

-Sonic and Dr. Eggman maintain their memories of the original continuity, which are then shared with Tails, Sally, Rotor, Antoine, Bunnie, Amy Rose, and Naugus when they make contact with Nicole.
-However, this world is altered by the second Genesis Wave and Earth is split apart, awakening Dark Gaia, leading to the events of Sonic Unleashed.
-The comic also introduces Naugus’ sister Wendy, a witch who pledges allegiance to Eggman and plots to gain the Cacophonic Conch.
+In the new continuity, Sonic and Dr. Eggman retain their memories of everything they both knew before the Super Genesis Wave.
+These memories are later restored onto Nagus, Tails, Rotor, Antoine, Bunnie, Sally and Amy when they make contact with Nicole.
+However, Earth is split apart, awakening Dark Gaia, leading to the events of Sonic Unleashed.
+The comic also introduces Naugus' sister Wendy, a witch who pledges allegiance to Eggman and plots to gain the Cacophonic Conch.